-- FDA and EMA regulations
+- FDA and EMA regulations;

-- Anti-corruption laws

 - Intellectual property and information protection laws and regulations; and

-- U.S. securities laws and regulations
+- Anti-bribery and corruption regulations.

 Further, we assessed the presumed fraud risk on revenue recognition as not significant, because the revenue transactions are related to collaboration agreements and are not resulting from commercialization of products.
 As such, the recurring entries related to amortization of deferred upfront payments are limited and non-complex.